';

 Report Release – “Exploring Typologies of Domestic Violence Perpetrators”

 Date: November 1st, 2024 The key to ending domestic violence is a pattern hiding in plain sight.
-Today, Shift: The Project to End Domestic Violence – in collaboration with
+Today, Shift: The Project to End Domestic Violence – in collaboration with the

 Emerging Results from Shift’s ConnectED Parents Project